Nkunja/weather-api/README.md

-# Secure Data Fetching Script
+# Secure Data Fetching API

-A Python script that securely fetches weather data from the OpenWeatherMap API, processes it, and displays the results.
+This is a Python project by Nkunja Denis as a test for Senior Python Developer role at Shift Security.

-By Nkunja Denis as a test for Senior Developer role
+It contains a python script that securely fetches weather data from the OpenWeatherMap API, processes it, and displays the results as well as unit tests for the same.

 ## Features